offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} ingress` - A kind that acts as an HTTP-based frontend that routes and load balances incoming external requests to the correct service.
 This kind is an interface without an implementation, meaning that Kubernetes doesn't have anything built-in to handle ingress.
 Implementations of this interfaces are referred to as ingress controllers and are provided by third-parties.

- * `{bm} replica set` - A kind that ensures a certain number of copies of some pod template are running at any time.
+ * `{bm} replica set` - A kind that ensures a certain number of pod replicas are running at any time.

  * `{bm} deployment` - A kind that has the same functionality as a replica set but also provides functionality for updating pods to a new version and rolling them back to previous versions.